Pilizota-lab/Plate-reader-analysis/README.md

 # Data plotting GUI
+Similar to the above, it allows the user to explore plate reader data, and customise plots before saving to disk.
+The user can also upload multiple data files, but this feature is limited to "group analysis" (i.e., individual growth curves cannot be selected, the entire group will be plotted instead). <br>
+Please note that this GUI is still under development and has not yet been fully tested.
+Some features may not behave as expected.
+For known issues of this GUI, check out Issues.

 # Growth rate estimator
 - allows user to inspect behaviour of growth rate over time and interact with fitting parameters such as window sizes